 - Proof of insurance in the form of a declarations page

 - Settlement award/denial letter

-For over 80 years, United Way of Southwest Louisiana has been committed to building strong, successful families and strengthening our community.
+For 81 years, United Way of Southwest Louisiana has been committed to building strong, successful families and strengthening our community.